MyCryptoHQ/MyCrypto/README.md

 ## Running the App

 This codebase targets Node 8.9.4 (LTS).
-After `npm install`ing all dependencies (And potentially installing additional dependencies required by various modules) you can run various commands depending on what you want to do:
+After `npm install`ing all dependencies (And potentially installing additional system dependencies required by various node modules) you can run various commands depending on what you want to do:

 #### Development